 The LPD (Low Power Device) channels are dedicated for civilian communication within the UHF frequencies, as much as PMR446, another free band.
 LPD channels are located in the frequency range 433.075–434.775 MHz and include 69 channels with a step of 25 kHz.
 You can see them in the table below.

-Many countries allow to use the channels without a license, but you should meet some requirements.
-Usually, it is allowed to use walkie-talkies only with a built-in low-power antenna (no more than 0 dBi).
+Many countries allow the channels to be used without a license, but you should meet some requirements.
+Usually, using walkie-talkies is only allowed with a built-in low-power antenna (no more than 0 dBi).
 The maximum power of the radio mustn’t exceed 10 mW.
 In many countries, the CTCSS or DCS subtones are permitted in the LPD range.
 As soon as LPD is a very common band, subtones are useful.